yarisvt/tyk-docs/tyk-docs/content/transform-traffic/endpoint-designer.md

 ### Whitelist

-Adding a path to a whitelist will cause the entire API to become whitelisted.
+Adding a path to a whitelist will cause the entire API to become blacklisted.
 This means any non-specified routes will be blocked, and only those listed in the Endpoint Designer will be allowed through.
 This is great if you wish to have very select access rules for your services.

 Accessing a path which has **not** been whitelisted: